iuyhcdfs/iuyhcdfs.github.io/_posts/2018-05-24-being-annoyed-at-uncertainty-in-games.md

 Some things are a slight irritation.
 Most players wont realise they're being irritated.
  - Not knowing when a temporary powerup finishes (countless examples)
  - Never being able to explore certain dialogue options (especially ones that have pre-requisites)
- - Multiple paths to the goal as a cheap design trick (multiple mechanics however, is good design)
+ - Multiple paths to the goal done carelessly (high quantity, medium/low quality design)

 Then we have poor visual indicators or appeal.
 As a player I should have answers to questions such as:
  - Is that area part of the game world?
 Can I go there?